polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

 ### The "media" folder

-This folder contains CSS and JavaScript files, that System42 is dependent upon.
-System42 is built upon Bootstrap CSS, and uses jQuery some places.
-The files for these libraries can be found in the media folder.
+This folder contains CSS and other resource files, that System42 is dependent upon.

 ### The "page-editor" folder

 This folder contains the actual CMS editor, and all of the plugins for the different types of pages that are in the system.
-By default, there are only two types of pages in System42; HTML pages and "lambda" pages.
+By default, there are only two types of pages in System42; HTML pages and _"lambda"_ pages.
 Lambda pages allows the user to instead of loading up some static HTML, evaluate his own lambda script, to entirely create the page himself as he see fit.

 It still utilizes the templates, URL system, name, and so on.
 Unless you explicitly override these in your lambda page.
 You would